saket3395/Airbnb-NYC-Listings/README.md

 Travelers and Hosts using Airbnb

 ### Dataset <br>
 The dataset which we have used over here is New York City Airbnb Open Data.
 The dataset is available on kaggle.
 It has 16 columns and 48895 rows.
+The link for the dataset is https://www.kaggle.com/dgomonov/new-york-city-airbnb-open-data